Expert Insight: The Benefits of Multi-Modality Data Fusion

 However, creating a unified pipeline for these multimodal sensors presents unique challenges due to the differing operational principles of each modality.
 Data-level fusion is particularly challenging as it requires integrating fundamentally different types of data.
 To address these challenges, the team is exploring various advanced techniques.
 These include using deep learning-based transfer learning and high-level feature sharing, which are promising methods for achieving effective data fusion between the sonar and optical modalities.
 By leveraging these techniques, the team aim to enhance the integration and utility of the sensor data, thereby improving the overall effectiveness of our monitoring and detection systems in the SeaSense project.

-Thanks to the contributions from Dr. Junayed Hasan and Dr. Ping Ma.
+Thanks to the contributions from Dr Junayed Hasan and Dr. Ping Ma.
 To discover more about how our Transparent Ocean team is solving real-world problems and the other impactful research projects that are currently being undertaken, view our dedicated Transparent Ocean webpage.